-Subsequently, the Company and subsidiary have withdrawn the various claims and disputes against IEAT, and all parties have agreed in principle to commence the operation of the pier area to the subsidiary to earn income.
+Subsequently, The Group and the Company have withdrawn the various claims and disputes against IEAT, and all parties have agreed in principle to commence the operation of the pier area to the subsidiary to earn income.
 In addition, the subsidiary has proposed a debt repayment schedule at the Creditors' meeting on October 7, 2015, which is still under their consideration.
-The Creditors' meeting on March 26, 2020.
+Postponing The Creditors' meeting (33rd) on July 22, 2021.